dankelley/oce/cran-comments.md

 ```R
 rhub::check_for_cran()
 ```
-produced no results, because there is a problem with the rhub test machines (see my bug report at https://github.com/r-hub/rhub/issues/530).
+produced no errors relating to oce.

 # Reverse Dependency Checks